NicolaDM/phastSim/README.md

 ### How are genome positions indexed?

+- The standard output (the concise alignment showing differences with respect to the reference) is 0 indexed.
-- In all output files, genomes are 1 indexed (the first nucleotide of the genome is at position 1).
+The other output files are 1 indexed (the first nucleotide of the genome is at position 1).

 ### Can I run different models for different parts of the genome?